SYZ-Jessica/Othello/README.md

 # Othello
 Variant Othello Game
-This variant Othello game can be played by 2 people, with all the functions including saving, loading, playing the game, and choosing the pattern of the board in it.
+In this variant version, some positions on the board will be unplayable(2 center squares along the bottom row).
+There are 5 different starting positions that Player can choose at the beginning of the game.

+# Features
+* 2 players
+* Funtions: save, load game, choose starting position, make a move, concede and forfeit(switch player)
-At the end of the game, it will show the winner by determining whether there are empty spaces and whether the player can make a move.
+* Displays winner by determining whether there are empty spaces and whether the player can make a move
+* Save as a text file, with first, second and current player names on the first three lines, then all the characters in the board state on the last line